WPClubManager/wp-club-manager/readme.txt

 Comes with all the tools you need to manage your sports club or team website.
 Features include:

-* Can be used for almost any team sport
-* Preset player stats for soccer, baseball, basketball, hockey, Aussie rules, American football and rugby
+* Included sports are soccer, baseball, basketball, hockey, netball, vollayball, Aussie rules, American football and rugby
 * Manage multiple teams
 * Player and staff profiles
 * Player ratings
 * Player stats for each season
-* Fixtures and results tables
+* Fixtures and results table
 * League tables
 * Match reports
 * Sponsors
 * Fixture, results, player, table and sponsor widgets
+* Flexible templates

 == Installation ==